Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 Why Cloudflare Workers and Fauna?

 Cloudflare workers are serverless functions that run on Cloudflare’s edge network.
-They are written in JavaScript and can be used to build serverless applications that run close to your users, reducing latency and improving performance.
+They are written in JavaScript, TypeScript, Rust, or Python and can be used to build serverless applications that run close to your users, reducing latency and improving performance.

 Fauna is a globally distributed, low-latency, strongly consistent, and serverless database.
 It is designed to work well with serverless functions like Cloudflare Workers and provides a powerful and flexible data platform for building modern applications.